codemansw/ast-scout/README.md

 ## Usage

 This is a tool to search AST for objects on basis of a string of code.
-This can be useful for collecting info from your codebase.
+AstScout can be useful for collecting info from your codebase.

+From the scout's search definition ast-scout creates internally (with help of Babel) a visitor object tree where each visitor is, if required from the provided match definitions, decorated with additional logic to report back specific AST paths.

 ### example